oz/aguaxaca/README.md

 The project is organized as follow:

-- `app/` —  the core application type.
+- `app/` —  the core application types.
 - `collector/` —  collect images from social networks.
 - `parser/` —  parse collected images into structured data structures.